BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Abstract

 \section{Abstract}

 As the demand for high-quality data in model training grows, researchers and developers are increasingly generating synthetic data to tune and train LLMs.
-A common assumption about synthetic data is that sampling from instruct-tuned models is sufficient; however, these models struggle to produce diverse outputs—a key requirement for generalization.
-Despite various prompting methods, in this work we show that achieving meaningful diversity from instruct-tuned models remains challenging.
-In contrast, we find base models without post-training exhibit greater diversity, but are less capable at instruction following and hence of lower quality.
-Leveraging this insight, we propose \textbf{Base-Refine} (\Sys), a synthetic data generation method that combines the diversity of base models with the quality of instruct-tuned models through a two-stage process.
-With minimal few-shot examples and curation, \Sys{} generates diverse and high-quality datasets, improving downstream task performance.
-We show that fine-tuning with as few as 1,000 \Sys{}-generated samples can reach performance comparable to the best similarly sized models on LiveCodeBench tasks.
-Furthermore, fine-tuning with \Sys{}-generated data achieves a 101\% improvement over instruct-only data on GSM8K and a 18.4\% improvement over SOTA methods on RAFT.
+However, current data generation methods rely on seed sets containing tens of thousands of examples to prompt instruction-tuned models.
+This reliance can be especially problematic when the curation of high-quality examples is expensive or difficult.
+In this paper we explore the novel few-shot synthetic data generation setting -- generating a high-quality dataset from a few examples.
+We show that when working with only a few seed examples, instruction-tuned models used in current synthetic data methods produce insufficient diversity for downstream tasks.
+In contrast, we show that base models without post-training, largely untapped for synthetic data generation, offer substantially greater output diversity, albeit with lower instruction following abilities.
+Leveraging this insight, we propose \textbf{Base-Refine} (\Sys), a novel two-stage method that combines the diversity of base models with the quality assurance of instruction-tuned models. \Sys{} excels in few-shot synthetic data generation: using \textbf{only 3 seed examples} it generates diverse, high-quality datasets that significantly improve downstream task performance.
+We show that fine-tuning Llama 3.1 8B with 1,000 \Sys{}-generated samples achieves performance comparable to state-of-the-art similarly sized models on LiveCodeBench tasks.
+Furthermore, data generated with \Sys{} enables a 101\% improvement for a fine-tuned Llama 3.2 1B on GSM8K over data generated by only instruction-models, and an 18.4\% improvement for a fine-tuned Llama 3.1 8B over the state-of-the-art RAFT method for RAG data generation.